Lazyjimpressions/ourvidz/docs/pages/01-WORKSPACE_PURPOSE.md

 ## **Core Purpose**

 The Workspace page serves as the **primary content generation hub** for OurVidz, providing users with a streamlined, professional interface for creating AI-generated images and videos.
-The system implements a **dual-destination generation workflow** with **LTX-style job management** where content can be generated directly to the library (default) or optionally to a temporary workspace for review and selection.
+The system implements a **library-first, event-driven architecture** where all content is generated directly to the library, and the workspace listens for events to display today's content with LTX-style job management.

 ### **Key Objectives**
-- **Dual-Destination Generation**: Content generated to library by default, with optional workspace routing
+- **Library-First Generation**: All content generated directly to library (single source of truth)
+- **Event-Driven Updates**: Workspace listens for library events to update UI
 - **LTX-Style UX**: Job-level grouping with thumbnail selector and hover-to-delete functionality
 - **Professional UI**: Clean, modern interface with responsive grid layout
 - **Real-time Feedback**: Live generation status and progress tracking
-- **Session Management**: Temporary workspace sessions with automatic cleanup
+- **Session Management**: Today's content displayed in workspace with automatic filtering
-- **Selective Save**: User chooses which generated content to keep permanently
+- **Selective Dismiss**: User can dismiss content from workspace view (keeps in library)
 - **Two-Level Deletion**: Dismiss (hide) vs Delete (permanent removal)
 - **Enhanced Controls**: Advanced generation parameters for fine-tuned output

 ## **Design Philosophy**

-### **Dual-Destination Generation Workflow**
-- **Default Generation**: Content goes to library directly (permanent storage)
-- **Optional Workspace**: Content can be routed to workspace for review and selection
+### **Library-First Event-Driven Architecture**
+- **Single Source of Truth**: All content stored in library tables (`images`, `videos`)
+- **Event Emission**: `AssetService` emits `library-assets-ready` events when content is ready
+- **Workspace Listening**: Workspace listens for events and updates UI accordingly
+- **Today's Content**: Workspace displays only today's generated content
+- **Dismissed State**: `workspace_dismissed` metadata flag controls workspace visibility
 - **Job Grouping**: Items grouped by `job_id` for logical organization
 - **Thumbnail Navigation**: Right-side thumbnail selector for job navigation
 - **Hover Actions**: Hover-to-delete functionality for entire jobs
-- **Selection**: User reviews and selects content to save (workspace only)
-- **Persistence**: Selected content moved to permanent library (workspace only)
+- **Simplified Subscriptions**: Single subscription to library tables instead of workspace-specific

 ### **Layout Structure**
 ```